-Key SoundCloud Stats and Facts
+Key SoundCloud Stats and Facts for 2023

 - SoundCloud currently has 175 million monthly listeners.
 Although this is lower than their peak in 2014 (they had around 275 million active users), they are still the 10th most used music streaming platform in the US.